sg-developer-portal/i2c-technical-content/i2c-deployment-guide/introduction.md

 <details>
  <summary>CapCEN</summary>
- <p>The Capability Centre for Government ICT infrastructure is to strengthen GovTech capabilities in architecting and designing secure, resilient and cost effective public sector</p>s ICT infrastructure covering data centres, networks, platforms, end-points and system operations.
+ <p>The Capability Centre for Government ICT infrastructure is to strengthen GovTech capabilities in architecting and designing secure, resilient and cost effective public sector's ICT infrastructure covering data centres, networks, platforms, end-points and system operations.
 The centre will spearhead assessment and applicability of new technologies in these domains and develop compelling use cases to encourage adoption, and also to develop technical competency within GovTech.</p>
 </details>

 <details>
  <summary>Checkov</summary>
- <p>Checkov scans cloud infrastructure configurations to find misconfigurations before they</p>re deployed.</p>
+ <p>Checkov scans cloud infrastructure configurations to find misconfigurations before they're deployed.</p>
  <p>Checkov uses a common command line interface to manage and analyse infrastructure as code (IaC) scan results across platforms.</p>
 </details>